surfergrl/sgs-gift-guide/README.md

 #### GitHub Pages

-The site was deployed to GitHub pages.
+The site was first deployed to GitHub pages.
 The steps to deploy are as follows:

 1. In the GitHub repository, navigate to the Settings tab
 2. From the left hand menu select 'Pages'